vaskoiii/symmetric-keyboard/readme.md

 * caps lock
 * num lock
 * scroll lock

-Some keys are intended to be replaced by "command mode" (not yet implemented) including:
-* control
-* shift
-* alt
-* meta

 "Spacebar" was changed to a normal key to increase key combination mobility.